user95f85f/debian-fresh2/README.md

     gcc -o compiled_by_user9d_plus_plus temp.c
     rm -v temp.c
   fi

+WHAT DOES THIS DO?

+  git reflog #shows nothing when nothing new in the current local repo-dir-whatever?

+DEBIAN VERIFY THE INTEGRITY OF YOUR PACKAGE-INSTALLED FILES

+  debsums

+DIFF BINARY-BLOB FILES BYTE BY BYTE

+  cmp

+KERNEL AND LIBC/GLIBC RESEARCH

+  #TODO: how is libc communicating with the kernel?
 sudo lsblk --list --output-all /dev/sda | tr '\t' ' ' | sed 's/ \{2,\}/ /g'